Nippon Sheet Glass: Pilkington

 In 1986, Pilkington bought Libbey Owens Ford.
 Following an agreed acquisition of 20% of Pilkington of the United Kingdom in 2001, in 2006, NSG purchased the remaining 80% of shares.

 Present

 Founded in 1918, NSG acquired the leading UK-based glass manufacturer Pilkington plc in June 2006.
 Today, the company has combined sales of approximately JPY 800 billion, with manufacturing operations in 29 countries and sales in 130 countries, employing some 25 thousand people worldwide.

 The Group's Flat Glass businesses, encompassing Building Products and Automotive Products, account for 90 per cent of annual sales, with the balance being in Technical Glass (Creative Technology Business).
 The Creative Technology business covers a number of niche markets, including lenses for printers and scanners, specialty glass fibers and glass flakes, mainly glass cord, which is a reinforcing material for timing belts, and Fine Glass products.

 Geographically, approximately 40 per cent of the Group's sales are in Europe, 25 per cent in Asia including Japan and 35 per cent in North America and South America.

+In March 2026, funds affiliated with Apollo Global Management agreed to acquire Nippon Sheet Glass through a capital restructuring that included a ¥165 billion share issue.
+The share issue was completed on 31 August, and the company said its shares were scheduled to leave the Tokyo Stock Exchange on 28 September 2026.